 Q: As an NAEA member, where can I voice a problem, suggest a policy change, or a new program?

-A: You have at least 10 contacts for communicating your needs: your regional Vice President; your National Division Director; your three NAEA Presidents; your regional Division Director; your state/province representative to Delegates Assembly; any Issues Group to which you belong; the National Office.
+A: You have at least 10 contacts for communicating your needs: your regional Vice President; your National Division Director; your three NAEA Presidents; your regional Division Director; your state/province representative to Delegates Assembly; any Interest Group to which you belong; the National Office.
 See Board of Directors.

 Q: How are members of the Board of Directors elected?